Impact

 • Cluttered left nav with unnecessary icons

-Information Architecture
+Information architecture

-The image above shows the initial map that my group and I came up with for the existing site.
+The image above shows the initial map that my group and I created for the existing site.
 There were 12 parent menus with some of them going 5 levels deep.
-Client communication and refinement of pages redundancy helped solidify a more straightforward architecture.
-Below is the redesigned sitemap in which relevant documentation is accessible within 2 clicks or less.

 During an initial stakeholder meeting showcasing early concepts, the idea of an interactive – or even animated – educational infographic was advocated for.
-This evolved from a minimal triangular-shaped diagram emphasizing the three pillars of Cloud Elements' business model as well as their logo.

 Wireframes

-Usability Testing
+Usability testing

 I had 10 members of the development team walk through various flows to obtain feedback about their overall experience.
 This was broken down into three main comparisons outlined below:

-Column Navigation
+Column navigation

 Users preferred the left-hand setup.
 They found navigation was easier and liked the control of being able to see what was in each section by using progressive disclosure.